asbilim/modern-django-frontend/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions or want to contribute to the code, please feel free to open an issue or submit a pull request.

-## Reusability & Creating Your Own Admin

-This project is designed to be a reusable template for building modern admin interfaces for any Django project.
-You can easily create your own version by following these steps.

-### 1. Use as a GitHub Template

-The best way to start is by using this repository as a GitHub template.

-1. Navigate to the main page of the repository on GitHub.
-2. Click the **"Use this template"** button.
-3. Choose **"Create a new repository"**.
-4. Select an owner, provide a repository name, and click **"Create repository from template"**.

-This will create a new repository with the same file structure but without the commit history, giving you a clean start.

-### 2. Customization Checklist

-After creating your repository, you'll want to customize it.
-Here is a checklist of files to update:

-- **`.env.local`**: This is the most important step.
-Create this file (copy from `.env.example` if it exists) and set the `NEXT_PUBLIC_API_URL` to point to your Django backend.
-Also, add your `OPEN_ROUTER_API_KEY` for AI features.
-- **`lib/config.ts`**:
-  - Update `name`, `description`, and `repositoryUrl` to match your project.
-  - To disable the blog feature, set `blog: { enabled: false, ... }`.
-- **`package.json`**: Change the `name`, `description`, and `author` fields.
-- **`public/` directory**: Replace `logo.svg` and `favicon.ico` with your own branding.
-- **`README.md`**: Update this README file to describe your project.

-### 3. Advanced: Creating a CLI (Cookiecutter)

-For maximum reusability, you could create a dedicated CLI tool (e.g., `create-modern-admin`) that scaffolds a new project interactively.
-This is similar to how `create-next-app` works.

-This involves:

-- Using a tool like [**`inquirer`**](https://www.npmjs.com/package/inquirer) to prompt the user for configuration values (project name, API URL, etc.).
-- Using a templating engine like [**EJS**](https://ejs.co/) or Handlebars to replace variables (e.g., `<%= projectName %>`) in the template files.
-- Publishing the CLI tool to npm.

-This is a more advanced step but provides the most seamless experience for creating new projects from your template.

 ## Deploy on Vercel